influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withDaemon(daemon)
 ```

-Deamon will allow a workflow to proceed to the next step so long as the container reaches readiness
+"Deamon will allow a workflow to proceed to the next step so long as the container reaches readiness"

 ### fn spec.templateDefaults.withFailFast